Forcing minimal patterns of triods: Introduction

-The real line could be contrived in mind with a a prong attached at each rational point and the set $ \mathbb{N} \cup \{ 2^{\infty }\}$ market on this prong in the \emph{Sharkovsky Ordering}: $\sha$.
-At irrational points we can think of degenerate prongs with only $0$ on them.
-The union of all prongs and the real line is denoted by $ \mathbb{M}$.
-The modified over-rotation pair $ (t,m)$ then corresponds to the specific element of $ \mathbb{M}$ namely to the number $m$ on the prong attached at $t$.
+\emph{Rotation pairs} can be represented in an interesting way using the notations used in \cite{BMR}.
+We represent the \emph{rotation pair} $rp(x) = (mp, mq)$ with $p,q$ coprime and $m$ being some natural number as a pair $ (t, m)$ where $ t = \frac{p}{q}$.
+We call the later pair a \emph{modified-rotation pair}(\emph{mrp}) and write $mrp(x) = (t, m)$.
+We then think of the real line with a prong attached at each rational point and the set $\mathbb{N} \cup \{2^\infty\} $ marked on this prong in the Sharkovsky ordering $ \sha$ with $1$ closest to the real line and $3$ farthest from it.
+All points of the real line are marked $0$; at irrational points we can think of degenerate prongs with only $0$ on them.
+The union of all prongs and the real line is denoted by $\mathbb{M}$.
+Thus, a \emph{modified rotation pair} $(t,m)$ corresponds to the specific element of $ \mathbb{M}$, namely to the number $m$ on the prong attached at $t$ (See Figure \ref{convex_hull}).
+However, no rotation pair corresponds to $(t,2^{\infty})$ or to $(t,0)$.
+Then, for $(t_1, m_1) $ and $ (t_2,m_2)$, in $\mathbb{M}$, the convex hull $[(t_1, m_1), $ $ (t_2,m_2)]$ consists of all \emph{modified rotation pairs} $(t,m)$ with $t$ strictly between $t_1$ and $t_2$ or $t=t_i$ and $m \in Sh(m_i)$ for $ i=1,2$.